PurpurMC/PurpurDocs/mkdocs/purpur/configuration.md

 - **default**: []
 - **description**: Allows you to set a list of console commands that will run when the server starts up.
 Useful for server owners that don't have access to their console.
 Inspired by [Vintagestory's "StartupCommands" config option](https://wiki.vintagestory.at/index.php/Setting_up_a_Multiplayer_Server#Acquiring_server_admin_rights).

+### generate-end-void-rings
+- **default**: false
+- **description**: Set to true to reintroduce the End void rings patched by Paper which occur in vanilla Minecraft in a donut-shaped pattern; MC-159283

 ### bee-count-payload
 - **default**: false